Photography Marketing: Why a Watermark Shouldn’t Be a Part of Your Marketing Strategy

 As a beginning photographer, I utilized watermarks to secure my photos, in addition to getting the word out about my business.
 But I never once got an e-mail or a call from someone who said “I saw your watermarked photos, and would like to hire you.”

 Watermarks don’t link to your website, or your social media accounts.
 People viewing your photos can’t click on your watermarks to learn more about you.
-They don’t help in generating new leads, because there’s no easy way for perspective clients to find you.
+They don’t help in generating new leads, because there’s no easy way for prospective clients to find you.

 They Can Appear Unprofessional